Last updated on May 13th, 2021

 - Viruses having double-stranded RNA as their genome: virus of family Reoviridae (Rotavirus, Colorado tick fever virus) and Birnaviridae have double-stranded RNA as their genome.

 - Virus having single-stranded DNA as their genome: virus of family Parvoviridae (Parvovirus B-19) possesses single stranded DNA.

 - Viral genomes are either DNA or RNA but not both

 - Nucleic acid can be either linear or circular

 - RNA can exist in several pieces.
-Influenza virus and rotavirus have segmented RNA genome
+Influenza virus and rotavirus have a segmented RNA genome

-- Almost all viruses are haploid, i.e. they contains single copy of genome with a major exception of retrovirus family which is diploid (have two copies of their RNA genome).
+- Almost all viruses are haploid, i.e. they contain a single copy of the genome with a major exception of retrovirus family which is diploid (have two copies of their RNA genome).